‹ Back to The Vine

 Having extra cash on hand is crucial for businesses of all sizes—whether you’re looking to expand operations, cover an unexpected cash flow gap, or capitalize on a seasonal opportunity, a business line of credit is a reliable, long-term way to get that cash when you need it.

-In fact, business lines of credit are one of the most popular choices among business owners who apply for financing, but how easy is it to actually get one?
-Your chances of getting approved mostly depend on just a few things.
-Most lenders require you to be in business at least two years and present a strong business credit profile.
-Larger or lower-interest lines of credit will have stricter conditions, and may require collateral.
+Your chances of getting approved mostly depend on just a few factors.
+Most lenders require you to be in business for at least one to two years and present a strong business credit profile.
+Larger or lower-interest lines of credit will have stricter conditions and may require collateral.

 What you need to know